simolus3/drift/docs/docs/schema.md

 </div>

-1. The 1st type parameter is the Dart type you want to store.
+1. Dart type we want to convert store.
+    In this case, we are storing `Duration`.
-2. The 2nd type parameter is what type you are converting it to.
+2. Built-in type we are converting to.
     In this case, we are converting `Duration` to `int`.

 Then use the `.map()` method to add the converter to the column.